 Kavakci Kan told Al Jazeera that Turkey would continue to cooperate with all the countries in the region to resolve the issue, adding that Saudi-Turkish relations would not be affected negatively by the latest developments.

 "Turkey will try to work as a mediator to resolve the problem through diplomacy, as it did in other regional issues such as the situation in Syria."

 Turkish President Recep Tayyip Erdogan criticised the moves against Qatar on Wednesday.

 "Isolating Qatar, which is putting up an efficient fight against terrorism, will not resolve any problem.
 I hope the sanctions against Qatar will be withdrawn as soon as possible," Erdogan said in a speech.

 Turkey and Qatar are close allies in foreign policy issues in various parts of the region, such as Palestine, Syria and Egypt.

 Turkey and Saudi Arabia are both in the US-led coalition against the Islamic State of Iraq and the Levant (ISIL) group.
 Saudi Arabia fighter jets join anti-ISIL operations through Turkey's Incirlik airbase.

-Turkey's parliament on Wednesday fast-tracked the approval of an agreement with Qatar that allows troops to be deployed to a Turkish military base in the Gulf state.
-It also approved another agreement that allows the Turkish military to train Qatari security forces.
+Turkey's parliament on Wednesday fast-tracked the approval of a bill that allows troops to be deployed to a Turkish military base in Qatar.
+It also endorsed another agreement that allows the Turkish military to train Qatari security forces.

 Umut Uras is on Twitter, follow him on @